cpq/embedded-network-programming-guide/README.md

 ### BSD socket API

 The communication between layers are done via a function calls.
-So, each layer has its own API, which uppper and lower level can call.
+So, each layer has its own API, which upper and lower levels can call.
 They are not standardized, so each implementation provides their own set of functions.
 However, on OSes like Windows/Mac/Linux/UNIX, a driver and TCP/IP layers are implemented in kernel, and TCP/IP layer provides a standard API to the